graeme-lockley/sle-jvm/backlog.md

 > forall T : Int | String .
 T -> T -> T

-As a result this the type system will need to be expanded to include an or operator over types.
+As a result of this the type system will need to be expanded to include an or operator over types.

 #### Add builtin '==', '!=', '<', '<=', '>', '>='